tairasoul/modio.js/README.md

 Fix function naming as mentioned in [issue 1](https://github.com/fheahdythdr/modio.js/issues/1)

-quick side note to any frequent github users, how do i publish to both npmjs and github at the same time without npm erroring?
+quick side note to anyone who maintains an npmjs package on github, how do i publish to both npmjs and github at the same time without npm erroring?